atom-dao/Toy_Token/ToyTokenVestingContract/Vesting_Contract_Readme.md

         - approve the vesting contract to spend the token

         Note that token to be released are compounded.
 0.0115740740740740 ToyToken are released per second, which accumulated to 1000 ToyToken per day.
-        - if don't withdraw token for 5 days, the total token be withdraw will be compounded.
+        - even if don't withdraw token for 5 days, the total token be withdraw will be compounded.
 That is you will be able to withdraw 5000 ToyToken;
     ```